 How We Tested

 Grill lighters have long necks to keep your fingers at a safe distance from the flames.
-We fired up five models priced from $5 to $38, testing wind resistance and fuel efficiency (measuring the number of lights per tank), the distance between flame and fingers, and flame length.
+We fired up five models priced from about $5 to just under $40, testing wind resistance and fuel efficiency (measuring the number of lights per tank), the distance between flame and fingers, and flame length.
 Flexible necks were a plus—-especially when lighting chimney starters from underneath—as were refillable chambers with large, easy-to-read fuel windows.
 In the end, our moderately-priced winner ignited easily, stayed lit even in windy gusts, and sported a comfortable grip, while its unique adjustable flame could flare from 1/3 inch to 2 inches.